 4. Drink some water.

 Dehydration is one of the top reasons we end up feeling foggy and unfocused during the day.
-Most experts suggest 3.7 litres of fluids every day for men and about 2.7 litres of fluids every day for women for optimal hydration.
+Most experts suggest 3.7 liters of fluids every day for men and about 2.7 liters of fluids every day for women for optimal hydration.

 How to Clear the Mind

 When it’s not just an occasional spell of brain fog, and you’ve been feeling consistently unfocused, lacking in mental energy, and scattered in your thinking, it might be time to employ a longer-term solution — or several.

 The following comprises a list of useful techniques for clearing your mind and refocusing your awareness, attention and state of mind.
 How to clear your head and approaching things with with a clear head can be essential in many cases.